 It seems like nobody these days is happy with what they have.
 We always want more.
 We’re always striving for the next big thing or to own the latest gadget.
 All of this go-getting is fine, but if you start to look at other people and feel a tinge of the green-eyed monster rearing up, it’s time to pull things in.
-Jealousy, envy, confused emotions of jealousy vs envy, flashes of green and social media bombarding you with new reasons to feel more of them?
+Confused emotions of jealousy vs envy, flashes of green and social media bombarding you with new reasons to feel more of them?
 It’s a real mess!

 In some ways, comparing your life to the lives of others means that you’re keen to improve.
 That’s a good thing.
 However, if you’re comparing and you’re always coming up short, you need to ask yourself why.

-You’ll hear the ‘green-eyed monster’ attached to jealousy and it’s a phrase I’ve already used.
+You’ll hear the ‘green-eyed monster’ attached to jealousy and it’s a phrase we’ve already used.
 Basically, you’re jealous when you look at something someone has, or someone in general, and you feel strong emotions that are negative.

 For instance, if someone is more successful than you, it could be that they’ve worked harder to get where they are, they’ve sacrificed something, or maybe they just got lucky.
 Either way, it doesn’t matter because all you should do is focus on making things better for yourself.

 It’s not the other person’s fault that they have something you don’t have.
 But jealousy doesn’t allow you to see things clearly.
-It clouds your judgement and makes you act in a way which is negative and bitter.
+It clouds your judgment and makes you act in a way that is negative and bitter.
 Put simply, it’s not attractive.

 For instance, you might look at a model on the TV and wish you had the clothes they’re wearing.
-You don’t necessary feel bitterness or resentment towards that model, you just wish you had what they have.
+You don’t necessarily feel bitterness or resentment towards that model, you just wish you had what they have.
 It’s a desire more than a sense of dislike, but it’s negative all the same.

 Which is worse?
 Neither is particularly positive, but jealousy probably just pips envy to the title.
 Someone who is jealous feels a whole host of negative feelings towards that person, yet someone who is envious just desires what they have.
 It doesn’t always have to be personal with envy, it can just be about the thing they have.

 Envy can be coveting something, but jealousy can also be connected to fear.
 In that case, you would fear that the thing you have is going to be taken away from you by a situation or another person.

+As you can see, it’s complicated!
 [Read: Why am I so jealous?
 How to see the hidden reasons and find a real fix]

 The problem is that jealousy and envy are often confused and bundled together as the same thing.
 As you can see from the jealousy vs envy description above, they’re subtly different.
 So let’s look at the differences in a bit more detail and clear up this confusion.